 People attempting to harass me will be recorded and reported.
 Feel free to comment; in fact, I welcome comments.
 Just keep in mind that I moderate comments to keep out the spammers and trolls.
 Other than that, pretty much anything goes.

 If anyone thinks to accuse me of censorship, or that I am only preaching to the choir, let me remind you: this is a female-centric, and feminist site focused on magic(k) as done by women in theory and practice.
 The oppression of women under patriarchy is not a matter of debate; even if you think I’m being mean, patriarchy is not defensible.
 The harms of misogyny, sexual harassment, and emotional abuse, as social justice issues, are also not matters of debate.
 Been there, done that.
 If you don’t like what I have to say, you know where to put it.
+Free speech applies to public space.
 My site, my rules.

 Additionally, I claim all my writings under a Creative Commons License.
 Everything I post has my name and the date it was written, along with sources cited where applicable, so don’t remove my name if you share.